 Select your repo and then give it a minute to process.

-Select which languages you want to test (#3) - (hoping for CoffeeScript support in the near future).
+Select which languages you want to test (#3).

 Under Analysis, you’ll also find the ability to exclude third-party libraries and code that should not be evaluated (#4).
 Something like this is probably appropriate to be ignored: